dfinity/wg-identity-authentication/topics/ICRC-21/icrc_21_consent_msg.md

       * The `icrc21_consent_message` request `canister_id` must match the target canister id.
    2. The consent message response must be certified and valid:
       * The response to the `icrc21_consent_message` canister call must be provided in a valid certificate (see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification)).
-      * The decoded response must not be `null` and match the `icrc21_consent_message_response::Ok` variant.
+      * The decoded response must match the `icrc21_consent_message_response::Ok` variant.
    3. The consent message response certificate `time` must be recent with respect to the `ingress_expiry` of the canister call.
-   4. The consent message user preferences must match the user preferences of the signer.
-In particular, the consent message must be in a language understood by the user.
+   4. The consent message format and metadata must be acceptable to the user _and_ the signer.
+The consent message must be:
+      * in a format that can be presented by the signer.
+      * in a language understood by the user.
 5. If validation is successful, the consent message is presented to the user.
    * Otherwise, the signer must abort the signing process and display an error message to the user.
 No further steps are executed.
 6. User approval: